flindholm-lab/ATARISTIMAGE/README.md

 ---

 ## Requirements
 - Lazarus 4 (or Free Pascal with LCL).
+For building.
 - Tested on Windows.

 ---